 Bali 2014 - Kuta

-Jalan Legian is the main shopping street which seems to go on forever.
-It stretches from Kuta all the way to Seminyak, and is filled with lots of small shops selling mostly souvenirs and t-shirts.
+Jalan Legian is the main shopping street that seems to go on forever.
+It stretches from Kuta all the way to Seminyak and is filled with lots of small shops selling mostly souvenirs and t-shirts.
 Occasionally you will find the odd interesting shop - but it is like finding a needle in a haystack.

 If you want to experience a bit of local life - head over to the Kuta Market in the early morning which is along Jalan Raya Kuta.
 Here you will find mostly locals doing their morning shopping and not a single tout in sight.